 Our main objective is to identify Measure 114's impact on firearm-purchasing decisions in Oregon.
-To do so, we primarily use the synthetic difference-in-differences estimator8 developed by Arkhangelsky et al. (2021), which estimates the average treatment effect on the treated (ATT) $\hat{\tau}$ by solving where BGC{it} denotes the total number of background checks (per 100,000 residents) in state i during month t; α_i and β_t reference unit and month-of-sample fixed effects; and Trt{it} takes the value of 1 for Oregon starting in October 2022, and 0 in all other states and time periods.
-Donor-state and month-of-sample weights appear as \hat{w}i and $\hat{\lambda}t$.
+To do so, we primarily use the synthetic difference-in-differences estimator10 developed by Arkhangelsky et al. (2021), which estimates the average treatment effect on the treated (ATT) $\hat{\tau}$ by solving where BGC{it} denotes the total number of background checks (per 100,000 residents) in state i during month t; α_i and β_t reference unit and month-of-sample fixed effects; and Trt{it} takes the value of 1 for Oregon starting in October 2022, and 0 in all other states and time periods.
+Donor-state and monthof-sample weights appear as \hat{w}i and $\hat{\lambda}t$.
 We select October as the beginning of the treatment period as it allows us to capture the effects of changing expectations around a policy.
-For this reason, we are interested in separately quantifying both pre-election and post-election anticipation effects (anticipating the law-not the election).
+For this reason, we are interested in separately quantifying both pre-election and post-election anticipation effects (anticipating the law and, separately, anticipating the election).
 Local news appears to have picked up the story of the pending referendum in October 2022, the month prior to the election, and Google Trends data (Figure 1) also suggest the initiative had relatively low salience until the month leading up to the election.
 Consequently, we consider October to be Oregon's first "treated" month.
+We estimate standard errors, under an assumption of homoskedasticity across states, using the placebo procedure described in Arkhangelsky et al. (2021).11